 PBS recently launched the Idea Channel, a bi-weekly series that examines the evolving relationship between modern technology and art.
 In the episode “Super Mario Brothers as Surrealist Art?”, host Mike Rungetta advocated for the game’s place in the canon of great surrealists.

 Simon and Schuster published the first Little Golden Books in 1942.
 Filled with colorful illustrations and appealing tales, these inexpensive picture books hooked kids across America.
 Thanks to my cousin’s hand-me-downs, my childhood library contained a copy of the series’ Little Red Riding Hood.
-I confess, I forgot about this book until I began to work on a new display of Little Golden Books for Reading Adventureland at the National Museum of Play at The Strong.

 Here is a list of cliché complaints that you likely hear on a daily basis: